-Clarissa and Septimus Warren are two characters who seem unconnected in the start but their stories actually run parallel to each other.
-The shifts in the narrative from Warren to Clarissa gave me enough time with both characters and in a way helps to understand them.
+Clarissa and Septimus Warren are two characters who seem unconnected at the start but their stories actually run parallel to each other.
+The shifts in the narrative from Warren to Clarissa gave me enough time with both characters and in a way helped me to understand them.
 The story shifts back and forth from the past to the present.
 This element of time, movement from past to present is used perfectly to hammer home what the characters think about the past while in the present.
-It is difficult to explain but it is intriguing never the less.
-It made it easier as a reader to empathize with these characters.
+It is difficult to explain but it is intriguing nevertheless.
+It made it easier for a reader to empathize with these characters.

 The effects of World War I are clearly depicted through the character of Smith who is having a hard time adjusting to civilian life and is broken by his experiences during the war.
 Mrs. Dalloway, on the other hand, seems to have everything she could want but in reality, is clearly struggling to cope with her emotions.
 The themes of love, loss, and mental illness are depicted in a unique and powerful way which is somewhat subtle at the time but constantly present at the same time.
 The end of the novel stays true to the story and in a way seems unresolved.
 There is no forced happy ending to this novel.
 I prefer a resolved ending personally but the way the novel unravels it is not that surprising.

 I liked the writing; it might be the first time I read a book whose plot takes place over one single day.
 The pace of the story is good, sometimes it might become too much so it cant be read overnight.
 The story and writing are so relevant to its themes and make them relatable.
 Mrs, Dalloway by Virginia Woolf is a must-read.